oneeve8/kobble-data/content/feamber.md

 # Post Flat Earth: What I have been up to and the crazy things I have been thinking about.
 ##

 In this video, I will be sharing what I think about what is belief, about our creator God, the bible, what we can know about this realm.
+I especially wanted to put it into some sort of comprehensive format and share it after watching

 Lately, I have been following my intuition.